Brightvilla/phase1projectmovieapp/movie-rating-app/README.md

 2. You can start rating movies right away!

 ## Features
 - Add ratings for  movies.
 - View average ratings for each movie.
+- Display horizontally the movie and rating
 - User-friendly interface with responsive design.

 ## Contributing